apache/skywalking-website/docs/blog/README.md

 blog:

+- title: Observability at scale: SkyWalking it is!
+  name: 2020-08-11-observability-at-scale
+  time: Sheng Wu.
+Aug.
+11th, 2020
+  short: SkyWalking evolved to address the problem of observability at scale, and grew from a pure tracing system to a feature-rich observability platform that is now used to analyze deployments that collect tens of billions of traces per day.

 - title: Features in SkyWalking 8.1
   name: 2020-08-03-skywalking8-1-release
   time: Sheng Wu, Hongtao Gao, and Tevah Platt.
 Aug.
 3rd, 2020